-Spending Christmas is one of my favorite things to do in Madrid.
-December is a very special month everywhere but Madrid rewards you with some of the most magical moments of the year.
+One of my favorite things to do in Madrid in December is spending Christmas.
+This is a very special month everywhere but Madrid rewards you with some of the most magical moments of the year.
 The city sparkles with a million fairy lights, and dozens of decorated streets.

 There is one downside though; the daily high temperatures fall gradually and the sun shines weakly.
 It regularly freezes at night.
 Fortunately, it doesn’t rain often.